 5. To assemble casserole: layer meat mixture in bottom of coated casserole dish.
 Using a rubber spatula, spread top of casserole with Alfredo sauce.
 Sprinkle top of moussaka evenly with feta cheese.
 Bake uncovered until top is golden, about 45–55 minutes.

 6. Remove moussaka from oven; allow it to cool for at least 20 minutes to set.
-It’s best made the day before, cooled and stored in the refrigerator to completely set.
+It’s best made the day before, cooled, and stored in the refrigerator to completely set.
 It makes slicing into individual servings easier to hold together.
 Heat in microwave or oven before serving.
-If you don’t have the time to store overnight, it will still taste great.
+If you don’t have the time to store it overnight, it will still taste great.
 It just won’t hold together into a firm slice.

 6. Cut into 9 slices before serving.
+This casserole freezes great!